epfl-ada/ada-2023-project-topfive/index.md

 Now, filmmakers can use this information to determine how to hire their precious cast, mixing up the talent of tomorrow with the experienced professionals, in order to reach that optimal average momentum.

-## Catchy Title for Gender @Alp
+## Cinematic Ladies: Unveiling Women's Impact Over the Box Office
 Let's take a joyride through the world of movies to uncover how ladies shine on screen and affect movie money!
 We will be diving into the history of films to see how women are portrayed and how that impacts how much cash movies make.
 We start our analysis by peering through the lens of time, examining the trajectory of female representation across movie genres over the years.
 The graphs show a gradual rise in female representation, notably gaining momentum post-1980s.
 However, a zigzag pattern before 1980 raises eyebrows—an anomaly we can attribute to limited movie data for those years.
 What's striking in these pictures is how women are consistently fewer, usually staying below 40 percent, no matter the type of movie.
 Action films, especially, have barely 30 percent women.
 On the flip side, romantic stories often have more than 40 percent women, fitting well with what we expect from this kind of movie.
 These visual signs tell us that some types of movies share roles more evenly, while others lean heavily toward one gender.

-### GENRE w FEMALE % OVER YEARS
+<iframe src="plots/gender_over_years.html" width="750" height="550" frameborder="0">Average percentage of women in movies each year</iframe>

 In our next exploration, we delved into understanding how the female percentage in movies influences the box office revenue across different genres.
 Employing linear regression and leveraging the FWL theorem, we meticulously assessed the impact of the female percentage feature on revenue within each genre.
 Our analysis unfolded through scatter plots showing the relationship between residualized revenue (adjusted for other factors) and residualized female percentage for each specific genre.
 In all genres, a consistent pattern emerged - a faint yet discernible negative trend line.
 This subtle downward trend shows a weak inverse relationship between the presence of women on screen and the corresponding box office revenue for each genre.

-### RESIDUAL REGRESSION
 <iframe src="plots/gender_log_revenue_residual.html" width="750" height="550" frameborder="0">"Partialed out" regression of log(Inflation adjusted revenue) on Actor Momentum by Umbrella Genre</iframe>

 In light of the initially observed weak relationship, we conducted a second analysis.
 Specifically, we scrutinized the data by plotting a bar graph showcasing the average revenue across different female percentage intervals.
 To enhance the depiction of variability, we incorporated 95% confidence intervals (CI) as error bars within the graph.
 Upon closer inspection, this refined analysis showed us a more pronounced negative effect associated with varying female representation.
 Notably, the disparity in average revenue becomes strikingly evident across these intervals.
 For instance, in the 75-100 interval, the average revenue starkly contrasts, amounting to nearly a third of that in the 0-25 interval.

-### BOXPLOT
+<iframe src="plots/fig_gender_barplot.html" width="750" height="550" frameborder="0">Female percentage in Movies vs Average Box Office Revenue (Adjusted)</iframe>

 However, one should keep in mind that even though the partial effect of female percentage over the years is slightly negative (when not zero due to it being non-significant for some genres), the historical context needs to be taken into account.
 In an industry mostly dominated by men historically, the presence of women in large numbers is a quite new phenomenon and with the gender difference tightening over the years, one could expect to see a change in this coefficient in the future.

-## Catchy Title for Ethnicities @Alp
+## Portraying Diversity: Ethnic Mosaic on the Silver Screen
 Now, we are turning our focus to another crucial aspect: the diversity of ethnicities portrayed on screen.
 This exploration is pivotal as it sheds light on the changing landscape of representation in movies.
 We'll be closely examining the evolution of ethnic diversity in films over the years and its potential influence on the box office revenue.
 Let's start our exploration by dissecting the evolution of ethnic diversity over the years.
 As we delved into the historical portrayal of ethnicities, an intriguing pattern emerged.
 Until the 1960s, the average number of ethnicities fluctuated around two, showcasing a relatively consistent portrayal.
 However, post this era, a noticeable upward trend in ethnic representation became evident, culminating in an average of around six ethnicities per movie by 2001.
 In 2002, there was a sudden dip in the representation of ethnicities across all genres.
 This downturn might signify a momentary shift in storytelling patterns, potentially influenced by socio-political changes after 9/11 attacks.
 Post-2002, the trend in ethnic representation exhibited fluctuations without a distinct upward trajectory.
 It's essential to note that our dataset concludes in 2012, limiting our ability to analyze more recent developments in ethnic portrayal, where the situation could have taken a whole new turn.

-### PLOT ETH OVER YEARS
+<iframe src="plots/ethnicity_over_years.html" width="750" height="550" frameborder="0">Average number of Ethnicities over the years</iframe>

 In our quest to explore the impact of the number of ethnicities on box office revenue, we employed the same linear regression method as we used in gender analysis.
 Visualizing the results through scatter plots of residualized revenue against residualized average number of ethnicities revealed a modest positive trend line.
 Notably, the trend exhibited its strongest correlation in action films, while appearing weaker in romantic, comedy, and drama genres.

-### PLOT RESIDUALS ETH
 <iframe src="plots/ethnicity_log_revenue_residual.html" width="750" height="550" frameborder="0">"Partialed out" regression of log(Inflation adjusted revenue) on Actor Momentum by Umbrella Genre</iframe>

 To conclude, we can see that over all genres, the impact of having more ethnicities is positive and always significant.
 The largest impact is made on Romance and Thriller genres, while Drama movies seem to get the least benefits from a diverse cast.

 Filmmakers should thus keep in mind that diversity is the key to (at least a part of) success!

 # Creative Elements and Film Characteristics

 ## Runtime Rodeo: The Great Movie Length Roundup
 Are you into short and sweet or epic odysseys?
 In this section we’ll take a look at the structural evolution of movie runtimes and  the effect of runtime of box office revenue and vice versa.

 Now, let's break it down.
 Movies these days are probably a bit longer because of the advancement in movie production technology.
-As we travel through the decades, the runtime has been going up by about 4.33 $\%$ every ten years.
+As we travel through the decades, the runtime has been going up by about 4.33% every ten years.

 <iframe src="plots/blockbusters_year.png" width="750" height="550" frameborder="0">Blockbusters and median revenue per year</iframe>